 With 292 beds, Hotel Bulgaria is the area’s largest hotel.
 The four-star hotel is a popular choice with guests of all ages.

-Machinery construction is the section in which manufacturing of production machinery and parts are built.
-Mayak is one of Dobrich's largest companies they make oil filters, air filters, and truck axles.
+Machinery construction is the section in which the manufacturing of production machinery and parts are built.
+Mayak is one of Dobrich’s largest companies they make oil filters, air filters, and truck axles.
 Metal Agro 96 creates farm machinery.
 Akoumplast extrudes plastic parts for machines used in the food, beverage, and tobacco industries.
 Finally, EOS Holding builds machines that count money.

-Light industry is another important industry.
-At Albena Stil, Loger Fashions, and Progress Cooperative, men and women's clothing are produced.
+The light industry is another important industry.
+At Albena Stil, Loger Fashions, and Progress Cooperative, men and women’s clothing are produced.
 Dobrich Inc. and Barfus Ltd. make leather shoes.
 Dobroujanska Mebel and Bryast build furniture.

 The third most important contributor to the area’s economy is food, beverage, and tobacco companies.
 Ptitseclanitsa, Vitabal, and Yaneks package meat and meat products.
 Alvina is the area’s sole producer of beer and wine.
 Kaliakra produces some of the area’s sunflower seed oil (a major component in Bulgarian cooking.)
 Finally, Savimex and Dobroujanski are large-scale bakeries whose main contribution to the area is bread and bread products.

 Bulgarian food is a blend of European cuisine, a touch of Mediterranean, and a dose of Turkish.
-Beans, milk, a feta-like cheese made in Bulgaria, paprika, tomatoes, potatoes, onions, apples, yoghurt, and grapes are standard foods that are abundant in the country.
+Beans, milk, a feta-like cheese made in Bulgaria, paprika, tomatoes, potatoes, onions, apples, yogurt, and grapes are standard foods that are abundant in the country.

 Meats and vegetables are usually grilled/roasted on a spit or placed in a ceramic pot and baked.
 All meals are served with freshly baked loaves of bread.
 Typically, bread is the most important aspect of Bulgarian meals.

 When dining out, private caterers are usually the best choice.
-Here the family owned establishments offer fresh meals and appetizers for an extremely low price.
+Here the family-owned establishments offer fresh meals and appetizers for an extremely low price.
 Standard dishes include shish kebabs, kebapheta (ground beef stuffed grape or cabbage leaves), kyufteta (meatballs), Shopska Salad (a salad made out of tomatoes, cucumbers, cheese, onions, and vinegar), and stuffed peppers.
-If a dish is fried, it is fried in sunflower oil (the country's most popular oil).
+If a dish is fried, it is fried in sunflower oil (the country’s most popular oil).

 In restaurants, expect a full dinner (appetizer, entre, and dessert) to cost under 10€.
 Meals are inexpensive and delicious.

 Though not one of the most active areas when looking for a night out, there are a few discos and bars in Dobrich.
-Petiyat Element (The Fifth Element) is a trendy disco in the city centre.
-The Playboy Disco is located in the business district and tends to have an older (late 20s and up) crowd.
+Petiyat Element (The Fifth Element) is a trendy disco in the city center.
+The Playboy Disco is located in the business district and tends to have an older (the late 20s and up) crowd.
 You can also head to the adult strip club called Peepshow, which is also located in the business district.
 All three clubs offer dancing, hit music, and reasonably priced drinks.

 Bulgaria is a local bar that offers regular live performances.
 This is one of the area’s hottest spots if you like to drink while a local band is strutting their stuff!

-With restaurant and hotel prices in Dobrich being more than reasonable, the area is a perfect choice for those travelling on a budget.
+With restaurant and hotel prices in Dobrich being more than reasonable, the area is a perfect choice for those traveling on a budget.
 You can use Dobrich as your central location and then drive or take buses/trains to neighboring towns to explore the ancient ruins.
 Use your spare money on inexpensive souvenirs!